UTSASRG/OurBugbenchs/bugbench/icoutils-0.31.1/readme/bug_README.txt

 A buffer overflow was observed in "extract_icons" function in "extract.c" source file.
 This issue can be triggered by processing a corrupted ico file and will result in icotool crash.

+An out-of-bound read leading to buffer overflow was observed in "simple_vec" function in "extract.c" source file.
+This issue can be triggered by processing a corrupted ico file and will result in icotool crash.